Vung Tau City is a coastal tourist and economic-centric city in Ba Ria – Vung Tau Province in Southeast Vietnam.

 The Bluff Ho Tram Strip (view map): Ven Bien Street, Phuoc Thuan, Xuyen Moc, Ba Ria – Vung Tau Province

 Eating and Drinking on Your First Time in Vung Tau:

 – Seafood, assorted snails, hotpot

 Vung Tau’s seafood is especially cheap and fresh

 – Vietnamese Mini Fried Pancakes (Banh Khot)

-Good Banh Khot is characterized by fresh shrimp and delicious fish sauce mix
+Good Banh Khot is characterized by fresh shrimp and a delicious fish sauce mix

 – Mini Salted Egg Yolk Cakes